-And if you’ve got that Kraft paper, you can use it to make a Super Bowl Square for betting.
+And if you’ve got that Kraft paper, you can use it to make a football Square for betting.

 If you’re involved in Halenda’s Fundraising program with Halenda’s Pepperoni Stix, consider your betting pool an add-on.

-Create Super Bowl Bingo cards with squares related to the game and the halftime show.
+Create Football Bingo cards with squares related to the game and the halftime show.
 Will JLo or Shakira’s mic cut out?
 Will there be another blackout?
 Will your favourite celebrity appear in a commercial?

 According to the U.S. Department of Agriculture, the Super Bowl is the second-largest food consumption day in America, second to Thanksgiving.
 Given its international appeal, you can imagine that it’s similar here in Canada.

 More food statistics

 According to the National Chicken Council, approximately 1.38 billion chicken wings will be devoured, enough to circle the earth 3 times if they were laid end to end.
 It’s unclear whether that statistic applies only to the United States, but if not, imagine how many more wings are eaten internationally.

 In 2017 the USDA published a blog post titled, It all Began with a Football: How the Super Bowl Shaped the Chicken Industry.
 You can read it here.